Mosel (wine region): Wine region

 Located to the southeast of Trier, this region includes the vineyards around Waldrach and Kasel.
-The region is home to many monopole vineyards.
+The region is home to many vineyards in Alleinbesitz (monopole).
 At Mertesdorf, there is a subterranean Roman aqueduct that connects the Grünhaus vineyard with the city of Trier.
 The quality of Ruwer wine is particularly dependent on the quality of the vintage with cool vintages marked by sharply acidic wines that quickly fade and warmer vintage producing some of the most delicate and perfumed expressions of German wines.